Point Cook SC

-Point Cook Soccer Club are an Australian Association Football club from Point Cook, Victoria, a suburb of Melbourne, Victoria.
-The club currently plays in the Victorian State League Division 3 North-West.
+Point Cook Soccer Club are an Australian association football club from Point Cook, Victoria, a suburb of Melbourne, Victoria.
+The club currently plays in the Victorian State League Division 4 West.

 History

 The Point Cook Soccer Club was established in 2008 in Point Cook, in the western suburbs of Melbourne.
 The club plays its home games at Saltwater Reserve, which boasts some of the best sporting facilities in Victoria with 1 synthetic oval, 2 x football/cricket ovals and three turf soccer pitches.
 As of 2014 it had more than 500 members, ranging from junior to senior levels, and including both male and female teams.
 By 2014 the club had three girls' teams and a women's team.

 The under-14 boys' team were runners-up at the Kanga Cup in Canberra in 2013.
 This is the Southern Hemisphere's largest International Youth Soccer Tournament.
 The under-15 girls' team competed in the Kanga Cup for the first time in 2014.
 The under-12 boys won the 2014 Kanga Cup male plate in the first competition in which they played against teams from other states.